shinjjo/K780-Ubuntu-Keymapping/README.md

 ---

 Logitech K780 Keyboard replaces function keys(F1-F12) with [hot keys + media keys] by default.

 For those who are accustomed to use function keys, it may be a huge inconvenience.

-Logitech currently(Aug 2019) does not support any offcial linux application(and they are not willing to!).
+Logitech currently(Aug 2019) does not support any offcial linux application(and perhaps they are not willing to!).

 This is to invert from **[Hot keys + Media keys]** to **function keys(F4-F12)**

 * This shell script was tested in **Ubuntu**(can work in other linux versions if they have xmodmap) only